 Norepinephrine (noradrenaline or noradrenalin) has various functions, including acting as a neurotransmitter and a hormone.
 An important function of norepinephrine is to assist the brain and body in thought and movement related to action.

 Norepinephrine is released into the body at different levels depending on the circumstances:

---- Sleep - norepinephrine is released at its lowest level.
+--- Sleep - released at its lowest level.

 During regular waking hours, the body releases norepinephrine that helps us perform our daily tasks.
 Reduced amounts can cause fatigue, sedation, depression.
 Raised amounts can increase energy, increase focus, reduce sensation of pain.

 In stressful situations, the human body releases norepinephrine, epinephrine, other chemicals.
 Elevated levels of these chemicals has a major effect on the fight or flight response, which gets the body ready to fight or run from a possibly dangerous situation.

 In the brain, increased norepinephrine can contribute to:

 --- Increased attention.

 --- Increased anxiety and restlessness.

 --- Ability to form and retrieve memories.